Tenancy at Atkin Chambers

 Full details are contained in the pupillage policy.

 - Equal emphasis is placed on the practices of all members from the most junior to the most senior members of the building.

 - Junior barristers are allocated a senior mentor who provides invaluable guidance and support in the early years.

 - New tenants can look forward to a busy and varied practice from the start.
 As one junior tenant of Chambers noted: “Within 30 minutes of the call from my pupil supervisor informing me that my tenancy application had been successful, the clerks were on the phone with my first two sets of instructions and I have been busy ever since.”

-- Juniors given opportunities early to speak at conferences and attend industry events domestically and internationally, and to contribute to industry publications.
+- Juniors are given early opportunities to speak at conferences and attend industry events both domestically and internationally, and to contribute to industry publications.

-- All tenants, including juniors, have their own room (to completely make their own) and enjoy a high standard of accommodation and facilities within Chambers.
-Our building provides members with first-class client conferencing facilities.
-Members are supported by an excellent facilities management team providing IT support and library assistance.
+- All tenants have their own room (to completely make their own) and enjoy a high standard of accommodation and facilities, and IT support within Chambers.
+The building provides members with first-class client conferencing facilities.

 - There are plenty of opportunities for socialising within Chambers from daily afternoon tea, Friday night drinks, monthly lunches, client marketing events, and regular internal get-togethers for barristers and staff.